wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-websocket-endpoint-via-a-service.md

 During testing, once the WebSocket connection is established, you can send {"type": "Connect", "username": "user1"} to the WebSocket endpoint to connect to the chat service.
 You can then send chat messages by using {"type": "Data", "message": "Hello, World!"}.

 !!! note
      Some clients, such as certain browsers, may not support adding headers to the WebSocket handshake.
-In these cases, you can include the access token or Test key required for WebSocket API invocation within the `sec-websocket-protocol` header, along with any specified subprotocols.
+In these cases, you can include the access token or test key required for WebSocket API invocation within the `sec-websocket-protocol` header, along with any specified subprotocols.

      For example: `sec-websocket-protocol: choreo-oauth2-token, {access token}, subprotocols`

-     If you are using a Test Key, replace `choreo-oauth2-token` with `choreo-test-key`.
+     If you are using a test key, replace `choreo-oauth2-token` with `choreo-test-key`.